Course Length: 2-days

 Course Overview

-Lean principles have come a long way since the late 1700s – beginning with Benjamin Franklin’s early ideas, then Henry Ford’s streamlining work in the 1920s and the Toyoda traditions in the 1930s.
+Lean principles have come a long way since the late 1700s – beginning with Benjamin Franklin’s early ideas, then Henry Ford’s streamlining work in the 1920s and then Toyota's traditions in the 1930s.
 More recently, Jeffery Liker has provided a bridge to these traditions in his book The Toyota Way.
 Lean principles have evolved from simple concepts into widely-used best practices.

 The popularity of Six Sigma concepts is credited to Motorola in the late 1980s.
 Jack Welch made it a central philosophy to his business at General Electric in 1995.
 Today, the two philosophies of Lean and Six Sigma have merged into a symbiotic relationship where Lean is about production speed and Six Sigma is about production quality.
 This 2-day course provides participants with a solid foundation in both of these philosophies.